 The Economic Development Incentives Portal is a collaborative effort between DEO and its economic development partner, Enterprise Florida, Inc (EFI).
 A public-private partnership, Enterprise Florida identifies companies for job creation in targeted growth industries in which incentives can be vital to securing the business recruitment or expansion opportunity.

 Florida competes globally to bring jobs to the state from companies that have other location options.
 Economic development incentives are components of a toolkit designed to address various business needs in a competitive environment.
 A competitive economic development project is one in which a business has identified multiple locations that can meet its needs.
 Incentives may be used to reduce costs associated with a site, facility, or equipment and can help facilitate the location of businesses in Florida.
 They are designed to promote job creation, job retention, and capital investment in Florida.
-For a more comprehensive and historical look at the success incentives have played in helping Florida families, please read the 2013 Annual Incentives Report.
+The Annual Incentives Report, posted on the Reports and Legislation Page provides a more comprehensive and historical look at the success incentives have played in helping Florida families.

 Beginning with all tax refund agreements executed after July 1, 2010, DEO started to make the conscious effort to ascertain the causes for any qualified target businesses not completing its agreement.
 Starting in 2013 DEO will publish the findings and recommendations in the annual incentives report per s.
 288.907.